L.A.FANS Public Use Data

 For those who already have L.A.FANS-1 data, SAS and Stata code to assign variable formats is available here.

 The occupation and industry codes released in the L.A.FANS-1 data were based on the 1990 Census codes, a system that was completely changed for the 2000 Census.
 To ensure consistent comparison with codes assigned for jobs in L.A.FANS-2, the L.A.FANS-1 occupation and industry descriptions were recoded using standard occupational coding procedures with the 2000 Census codes.
 L.A.FANS-2 data were also coded with the 2000 Census codes.
 The job records with these new occupation and industry codes are available as separate files, one for the Adult module and one for the EHC module, on the Public Use Data Files download page.
 These files can be linked to the L.A.FANS-1 public use files ADULT1 and EHC1.
-Those who already have L.A.FANS-1 data and are thus registered users can go to the download page below to get these occupation and industry code files.
+Those who already have L.A.FANS-1 data and are thus registered users can go to the download page below and re-download the SAS or Stata zip files and then extract the occupation and industry code files from them.

 For those who have previously obtained L.A.FANS-1 data from ICPSR, please be aware that the data file names used in the RAND L.A.FANS-1 documentation are not used by ICPSR.
 A crosswalk between the filenames used by RAND versus those used by ICPSR is available for your convenience.